apache/seatunnel/docs/en/connector-v2/sink/MongoDB.md

 **Tips**

-> 1.If you want to use CDC-written features, please enable the upsert-enable configuration.
+> 1.If you want to use CDC-written features, recommend enable the upsert-enable configuration.

 Description
 -----------